thomashodgkinson1987/gridtest/.tabernacle/NOTES.md

 # Session Notes
-*This file is for transient, session-to-session notes.
-It can be cleared or updated as needed.*
+*This file is for transient notes created **during** a single session.
+Important points that need to persist to the next session will be captured in the handoff document during the shutdown sequence.*

 *empty*